oracle-quickstart/oci-jenkins/README.md

 ## How to use this Module
 Each Module has the following folder structure:
-* [root](): This folder contains a root module calls jenkins-master and jenkins-slave sub-modules to create a Jenkins cluster in OCI.
+* [root](): This folder contains a root module calls jenkins-master and jenkins-agent sub-modules to create a Jenkins cluster in OCI.
 * [modules](): This folder contains the reusable code for this Module, broken down into one or more modules.
 * [examples](): This folder contains examples of how to use the modules.
   - [example-1](examples/example-1): This is an example of how to use the terraform_oci_jenkins module to deploy a Jenkins cluster in OCI by using an existing VCN, Security list and Subnets.